denilsonsa/denilsonsa.github.io/dolphinbar_cheatsheet.md

 ---

 <style type="text/css">
-table {
+main table {
 	border: 2px solid gray;
 	border-collapse: collapse;
 }
+main table td,
-td, th {
+main table th {
 	border: 1px solid gray;
 	padding: 2px;
 }
 </style>

 Tip: Pressing the sync button inside the battery cover of the Wii Remote will permanently sync it with the device (either a DolphinBar or a Wii).
 Pressing `1`+`2` will sync it temporarily.

-TODO: Must test all of this to make sure this table is accurate.

 |                          | Mode 1A                        | Mode 1B                            | Mode 2                       | Mode 3               | Mode 4                              |
 |--------------------------|--------------------------------|------------------------------------|------------------------------|----------------------|-------------------------------------|